 Safety switches are installed in mowers for safe cutting operations.
 This feature stops the mower from working without an operator as it detects parking brake engagement.
 If the switch failed to work, your mower wouldn’t start as well.

 Fixing this issue includes using a multimeter to test the bad switch.
-And while some mower users would recommend bypassing the safety switch, our team doesn’t encourage doing that method.
+And while some mower users would recommend bypassing the safety switch, I’m not encouraging you to do that method.
 It may get your machine running, but the safety risks aren’t easy to ignore.

 13. Starter Solenoid